de-shyt/CUB_conspects/3-fall2023/Database Internals.md

 ##### Two-way MergeSort

 Sort each page individually (using MergeSort).
-Then merge pages and save the result as a *sorted run*.
+Then merge each pair of pages and save the result as a *sorted run*.
 Continue merging sorted runs until all runs are consolidated into a single result.

  $B$ = amount of pages the table occupies.
 In total, there are $1 + \lceil \log B \rceil$ passes, every pass divides the number or runs by 2.
 On each pass, the entire input is read and written, resulting in $2B$ disk I/O operations.
 So, the **complexity** of the two-way MergeSort is $O(2B(1 + \log B))$ disk I/O.